sourcegraph/sourcegraph-public-snapshot/doc/admin/executors/deploy_executors_binary.md

 To be able to run workloads in isolation, a few dependencies need to be installed and configured.
 The executor CLI can do all of that automatically.

-To run all of the required setup steps, just run
+To run all of the required setup steps, just run the following commands as `root`:

 ```bash
 executor install all